 Surbahar is essentially a bass sitar.
-It is substantially larger and is tuned anywhere from four steps to an octave lower than a regular sitar.
-Its technique is similar enough to sitar so that musicians have no trouble going from one instrument to another.
+It is substantially larger and is tuned considerably lower than a sitar.
+But how much lower seems to vary considerably.
+Commonly one finds it about two or three steps lower than a sitar.
+Its technique is similar enough to so that musicians have no trouble going from one instrument to another.
 The surbahar has an advantage over sitar in that it has a longer sustain and an ability to meend (glissando) up to an octave in a single fret.
-Therefore it is possible to play complex melodies without using more than a single fret.
+Therefore it is possible to play complex melodies without using more than one or two frets.
 This instrument is very well suited to long slow alaps.

 For comments, corrections, and suggestions, kindly contact David Courtney at firstname.lastname@example.org